 Soon, an unusual space story that began in 1972 will come to an end.
 The descent module "Cosmos-482", originally intended for the study of Venus, but remaining in near-Earth orbit due to a rocket failure, will fall to Earth.
-According to astronomers, this will happen on May 10, but the exact location of the fall is still unknown — the zone of possible entry covers territories between the 52nd parallels of northern and southern latitude.
+According to astronomers' calculations, this will happen on May 10, but the exact location of the fall is still unknown — the zone of possible entry covers territories between the 52nd parallels of northern and southern latitude.

 The descent module, which separated from the station in June 1972, was designed for the harsh conditions of Venus — its titanium shell was supposed to withstand high temperatures and pressure.
-That is why it probably will not burn up completely when entering the Earth's atmosphere.
+That is why it probably will not burn up completely upon entering the Earth's atmosphere.
 According to estimates by Dutch astronomer Marco Langbroek, the impact speed on the surface will be about 242 km/h, which is comparable to the fall of a small meteorite.

 Thousands of spent spacecraft are flying in orbit.
 Last year, 1981 space objects of natural and artificial origin entered the atmosphere.
 In fact, five objects fall to Earth every day, every seventh weighing more than 500 kg.
 Cases of causing material damage are isolated, there are no victims among people.